-- F. Points will not be deducted from a 2025 or 2026 applicant's score until the total of all point deductions accumulated January 1st through December 31st each year exceeds 4 points.
-If an applicant's total of all point deductions is 5 points or more, then the total of all point deductions will be deducted from an applicant's score on their applicable 2025 or 2026 application(s). - G. AHFA will review any third-party inspection reports received from any local, state, federal or financial entity/institution with an interest in the Project, which identify noncompliance issues as defined in the QAP.
-AHFA will assess applicable point deductions for items of noncompliance found in any third-party inspection report in accordance with Section II I of this Addendum. - H. The following criteria will be applied to Ownership Entity and/or Management Company of record:

-Should any of the negative actions listed in Section II D or Section II J 2 of the 2025- 2026 QAP (not Section II D of this Addendum) occur after a 2025 or 2026 Application Package has been submitted and prior to approval by AHFA, AHFA has the right to terminate the Application Package.

-If an Ownership Entity is assessed a cumulative total of 10 points or more for all AHFA projects audited and/or inspected from January 1, through December 31,, of the 2025 or 2026 year, the Ownership Entity will be suspended immediately from applying for any AHFA-funded program (Housing Credits, HOME

-Funds, Housing Trust Fund or Multifamily Housing Revenue Bonds) from the time the Ownership Entity is notified of the suspension through December 31, 2025 or 2026.

-If an Ownership Entity is suspended after a 2025 or 2026 Application Package has been submitted but prior to approval by AHFA, any Application Package for which the Ownership Entity is included will be terminated immediately.

-If a Management Company is assessed a cumulative total of 10 points or more for all AHFA projects audited and/or inspected from January 1 through December 31 during 2025 or 2026, the Management Company will be suspended immediately from participating in any AHFA-funded program applications (Housing Credits, HOME Funds, Housing Trust Fund or Multifamily Housing Revenue Bonds) from the time the Management Company is notified of the suspension for the applicable period.

-If a Management Company is suspended after a 2025 or 2026 AHFA-funded program application has been submitted, and the application is later funded, the Ownership Entity for the newly-funded Project must replace the suspended Management Company with a Management Company which is not currently under suspension.

-Any transfer of management requests which involve a suspended Management Company will be rejected until the suspended Management Company (inclusive of owners and managers) has completed a compliance audit/inspection year (January 1st through December 31st) without a suspension.

-If an Ownership Entity or Management Company fails to correct any noncompliance issues related to inspections and/or annual certifications, both will be immediately suspended until the noncompliance issues are corrected.

-If an Ownership Entity is prohibited from participating for 5 consecutive calendar years, the Ownership Entity will be permanently banned from applying for any AHFA-funded programs (Housing Credits, HOME Funds, Housing Trust Fund or Multifamily Housing Revenue Bonds).
+- deductions will be deducted from an applicant's score on their applicable 2025 application(s). - G. AHFA will review any third-party inspection reports received from any local, state, federal or financial entity/institution with an interest in the Project, which identify noncompliance issues as defined in the QAP.
+AHFA will assess applicable point deductions for items of noncompliance found in any third-party inspection report in accordance with Section II I of this Addendum. - H. The following criteria will be applied to Ownership Entity and/or Management Company of record: - 1.)
+Should any of the negative actions listed in Section II D or Section II J 2 of the 2025 QAP (not Section II D of this Addendum) occur after a 2025 Application Package has been submitted and prior to approval by AHFA, AHFA has the right to terminate the Application Package. - 2.)
+If an Ownership Entity is assessed a cumulative total of 10 points or more for all AHFA projects audited and/or inspected January 1 through December 31, of the 2024 year, the Ownership Entity will be suspended immediately from applying for any AHFA-funded program (Housing Credits, HOME Funds, Housing Trust Fund or Multifamily Housing Revenue Bonds) from the time the Ownership Entity has received a notice of suspension effective through December 31, 2025. - 3.)
+If an Ownership Entity is suspended after a 2025 Application Package has been submitted but prior to approval by AHFA, any Application Package for which the Ownership Entity is included will be terminated immediately. - 4.)
+If a Management Company is assessed a cumulative total of 10 points or more for all AHFA projects audited and/or inspected from January 1 through December 31 during 2025, the Management Company will be suspended immediately from participating in any AHFA-funded program applications (Housing Credits, HOME Funds, Housing Trust Fund or Multifamily Housing Revenue Bonds) from the time the Management Company is notified of the suspension for the applicable period through December 31, 2025 - 5.)
+If a Management Company is suspended after a 2025 AHFA-funded program application has been submitted, and the application is later funded, the Ownership Entity for the newly-funded Project must replace the suspended Management Company with a Management Company which is not currently under suspension. - 6.)
+Any transfer of management requests which involve a suspended Management Company will be rejected until the suspended Management Company (inclusive of owners and managers) has completed a compliance audit/inspection year (January 1 through December 31) without a suspension. - 7.)
+If an Ownership Entity or Management Company fails to correct any noncompliance issues related to inspections and/or annual certifications, both will be immediately suspended until the noncompliance issues are corrected. - 8.)
+If an Ownership Entity is prohibited from participating for 5 consecutive calendar years, the Ownership Entity will be permanently banned from applying for any AHFA-funded programs (Housing Credits, HOME Funds, Housing Trust Fund or

+Multifamily Housing Revenue Bonds).

+- 9.)
 If a Management Company is prohibited from participating on any application for 5 consecutive calendar years, the Management Company will be permanently banned from participating on any program applications for any AHFA-funded programs (Housing Credits, HOME Funds, Housing Trust Fund or Multifamily Housing Revenue Bonds).
-Any transfer of management requests which involves a permanently banned Management Company (inclusive of owners and managers) will be rejected.
+Any transfer of management requests which involves a permanently banned Management Company (inclusive of owners and managers) will be rejected. - I. The following point deduction items discussed in Subsections 1.), 2.), and 3.), below are not intended to supplant the physical condition standards provided by HUD and/or applicable local or other building codes.